Water-Soluble CBD Vs. Oil-Soluble CBD

 They’ve developed novel chemistry techniques that are now common in drug delivery science and are super important because almost 40% of new drug compounds are hydrophobic and have the same oral bioavailability issues as CBD. [source]

 One of the primary ways to overcome the first-pass effect is to convert the naturally oil-soluble CBD extract into a water-soluble form.
 This makes total sense, especially when considering the fact that the average adult is somewhere from 50–60% water.

 So how does this happen?
-Well, the technique that we use at Get Supr is known as Self-nanoemulsifying Drug Delivery System [SNEDDS], and possesses unparalleled potential in improving oral bioavailability of poorly water-soluble drugs.
+Well, the technique that we use at UnCanny Wellness is known as Self-Emulsifying Drug Delivery System [SEDDS], and possesses unparalleled potential in improving oral bioavailability of poorly water-soluble drugs. [source]

 Basically, you can think of CBD extract in oil form is a big blob (very scientific, I know).
 When this blob of oil enters your stomach it’s too large to pass through your gut lining and enter systemic circulation without being broken down by enzymes and passed along the the liver for processing.

-By converting the oil to a water-soluble powder, the oil-blob is broken down into tiny, nano-sized pieces.
+By converting the oil to a water-soluble powder, the oil-blob is broken down into tiny, micro-sized pieces.
 These pieces of oil are very, very small, and are encapsulated within other non-toxic materials to ensure they remain stable in this new form.
-The end result of this process is a water-soluble, nano-encapsulated, broad spectrum, CBD hemp extract also known as Nano CBD.
+The end result of this process is an off-white, water-soluble, micro-encapsulated, full-spectrum, CBD hemp extract.